AbiramiSenthilNathan/TestingForFairnessInFinancialLLMs/README.md

-README

                                           TESTING FOR FAIRNESS IN FINANCIAL LLMS

+                                          STEP 1

 1.We started by cloning the Mutaint Repo from https://github.com/Anonymous1925/MutaInT/tree/main/Mutaint_tool_usage